Convicted leader of New Jersey's Conrail Boyz faces new rail theft charges

 In the new indictment, prosecutors accuse Mongon and his men of preying on stationary rail cars or moving trains throughout northern New Jersey, stealing high-end clothing, watches, liquor, electronics and other goods.
 The group would then move the loot to warehouses in Jersey City and North Bergen and sell it on the black market, prosecutors say.

 The original gang took its name from Conrail, the company that operated the rail routes.
-The company is now a subsidiary of CSX Transportation Inc and Norfolk Southern Corp .
+The company is now a subsidiary of CSX Transportation Inc [CSXTR.UL] and Norfolk Southern Corp.

 A Norfolk Southern spokesman declined to comment, while a call to CSX Transportation was not immediately returned.